MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/03b-subqueries.md

 ---
 lab:
     title: 'Use Subqueries'
-    module: 'Module 4: Using Subqueries'
+    module: 'Module 3: Using Joins and Subqueries'
 ---

 # Use Subqueries